codemagic-ci-cd/codemagic-docs/content/building/build-versioning.md

 - `APP_STORE_CONNECT_PRIVATE_KEY`

   This is the private API key downloaded from App Store Connect.

+{{<notebox>}}
   Note that when encrypting files via UI, they will be base64 encoded and would have to be decoded during the build.
 Alternativey, you can encrypt the **contents** of the file and save the encrypted value to the environment variable.
+{{</notebox>}}

 #### Saving to `codemagic.yaml` config